-Consider the following queueing model.
-We have K demands in parallel, with customers of each demand arriving at rate $\lambda_k$ .
-There are M flexible servers, where server j is capable of working (if trained) on customers from demand k at rate $\mu{j,k}$ .
+We perform our studies using queueing network models (our insights apply to more general systems).
+To illustrate our approach, consider the following queueing model.
+We have K tasks in parallel, with customers for each task arriving at rate λ_k .
+There are M flexible servers, where server j is capable of working (if trained) on customers from task k at rate $\mu{j,k}$.
+(The main results in the paper are for more general network topologies.)

-Consider a system with full flexibility in that each server is trained to work on all demands.
-This flexibility structure is depicted in Figure 1, where an arrow from a server to a demand indicates that the server has been trained for that demand.
+Consider a system with full flexibility in that each server is trained to work on all tasks.
+This flexibility structure is depicted in Figure 1, where an arrow from a server to a task indicates that the server has been trained for that task.
 This flexibility structure is desirable in that it is both efficient (it maximizes capacity) and robust (it can deal with fluctuations in demand and processing rates via server reassignment).
 However, it is costly in that it involves the maximal possible server training (each server is trained to work on all tasks).
 This raises the question of whether it is possible to achieve the benefits of full flexibility in a less costly manner (i.e., with fewer server skills).